jumpingjoy/watchnationpro/index.md

     <!-- one link to product 1 review page-->
     <!-- one link to product 1 promo code page-->

+# No.1 Apple Watch Series 6
+It is available in 40mm & 44mm sizes like series 5.
+Best for tiny wrists as it has a 10.74mm depth casing only.

+Different materials were used for finishes.
+You can choose from a collection of aluminum, titanium, and stainless steel.
+Get these in two colors in new blue and red.

+Wrist band comes with an attractive range of varieties - leather strap, silicone band, stainless steel band, and woven sport band.
+Other than these, different materials and colors are available in the market by third-party.

+LTE and GPS help initiate calls and play music even though your smartphone is far away from you.
+The metrics of all the sensors are verified as accurate.
+It is waterproof.
+So you can go for a swim with your watch.

+Menstrual trackers with early notification, the sensor for measuring blood oxygen, advanced heart monitor of ECG are provided.
+To monitor hearing capability and to assist in breathing exercises are also given for the buyers.

+You can go for Apple Watch SE, which doesn't have a blood oxygen sensor, ECG sensor, and heart rate is available in the same size.

+<button class="uk-button uk-button-primary" href="">>> Read Our Full Review Here <<</button>

+# No.2 Garmin Venu
+It is available in 40mm & 44mm sizes like series 5.
+Best for tiny wrists as it has a 10.74mm depth casing only.

+Different materials were used for finishes.
+You can choose from a collection of aluminum, titanium, and stainless steel.
+Get these in two colors in new blue and red.

+Wrist band comes with an attractive range of varieties - leather strap, silicone band, stainless steel band, and woven sport band.
+Other than these, different materials and colors are available in the market by third-party.

+LTE and GPS help initiate calls and play music even though your smartphone is far away from you.
+The metrics of all the sensors are verified as accurate.
+It is waterproof.
+So you can go for a swim with your watch.

+Menstrual trackers with early notification, the sensor for measuring blood oxygen, advanced heart monitor of ECG are provided.
+To monitor hearing capability and to assist in breathing exercises are also given for the buyers.

+You can go for Apple Watch SE, which doesn't have a blood oxygen sensor, ECG sensor, and heart rate is available in the same size.

+<button class="uk-button uk-button-primary" href="">>> Read Our Full Review Here <<</button>

+# No.3 Fitbit Sense
 Fitbit's sense is apt for health-conscious people.
 It backs all the sensors that are not available in other watches near as same as Versa.

 The bands have two kinds of stainless steel with AMOLED displays having 40mm size.
 Health features like heart rate, sleep tracker, women's health trackers, and menstrual cycle monitors are provided in Fitbit.